-^{19. &}quot;Chest_drain- bedside_with_fluids.jpg" by Johntex is licensed under CC BY-SA 3.0
+^{19. &}quot;Chest_drain-bedside_with_fluids.jpg" by Johntex is licensed under CC BY-SA 3.0

-- water seal chamber in the middle compartment labeled "C," and -20 cm of water in the suction control chamber in the left compartment labeled "A." - A dry suction system uses a regulator to adjust the amount of suction and also responds to air leaks to deliver consistent suction for the patient.
-See Figure 6.7 for an image of a dry suction chest tube system.
+A dry suction system uses a regulator to adjust the amount of suction and also responds to air leaks to deliver consistent suction for the patient.20 See Figure 6.721 for an image of a dry suction chest tube system.
 Note the collection chamber on the right, the water seal chamber in the middle, and the dry suction regulator on the left.